 San Roque will work with the Paglaum Multi-Purpose Cooperative in the Philippines to establish a Business Development Center that will play a crucial role in advancing women members' entrepreneurial and leadership skills as well as access to markets and information for micro and small enterprise developments (MSEs).
 Lozano's project aims to increase the financial and leadership skills of female high school credit union members and assist in their preparation to matriculate into a college or university.

 Each of the scholars was asked to design a concept (see below) that would increase access to credit, loans, savings, and leadership opportunities for women in their communities.
 Network members voted on the proposals and World Council staff evaluated the potential projects on several criteria relating to the strength of the project, the financial needs of the project, opportunity for Network membership involvement and potential value to the community.

-Scholarship project voting has concluded for 2014.
-The project proposals and presentations from each of the six finalists can be found below.
+The project proposals and presentations from each of the 2014 finalists can be found below.